akka/akka/akka-docs/src/main/paradox/testing-typed.md

 and an actor receiving replies.
 Bigger systems replace the actor under test with a network of actors, apply stimuli at varying injection points and arrange results to be sent from different emission points, but the basic principle stays the same in that a single procedure drives the test.

-@scala[
-If you are familiar with testing untyped actors there are some differences:

-* No `ImplicitSender`, instead create `TestProbe[T]` that will be in the messages sent to your actor
-* No test actor so all assertions are done with `TestProbe`s ]

 ### Basic example